-- 6.1 The Board acknowledges the mandatory conditions laid down in Schedules 3 and 4 of the Act and is aware that other conditions have been or are to be published as Regulations.
-Appropriate use will be made of all such conditions. - Where relevant representations are made, the Board will make an objective judgement as to whether other conditions may need to be attached to a licence to secure achievement of the licensing objectives.
+- 6.1 The Board acknowledges the mandatory conditions laid down in Schedules 3 and 4 of the Act.
+Appropriate use will be made of all such conditions. - 6.2 Where relevant representations are made, the Board will make an objective judgement as to whether other conditions may need to be attached to a licence to secure achievement of the licensing objectives.
 Any conditions arising as a result of representations will primarily focus on the impact of the activities taking place at the licensed premises, on those attending the premises and members of the public living, working or engaged in normal activity in the vicinity of the premises, and will cover matters that are within the control of the licence holder.